Skare69/Nemo/README.markdown

--l                  the separator used to split the input file                  "\n" -min                minimum passphrase length                                   30 -n                  number of passphrases to generate                           10 -r                  comma separated list of old new characters to replace in    "u\",ue,a\",ae,o\",oe,A\",Ae,O\",Oe,U\",Ue"
+-l                  the separator used to split the input file                  "\n" -min                minimum passphrase length                                   30 -n                  number of passphrases to generate                           10 -r                  comma separated list of old new strings to replace in    "u\",ue,a\",ae,o\",oe,A\",Ae,O\",Oe,U\",Ue"
                     every dictionary word that is used for an actual passphrase
 ````